Key Takeaways

 The view facing west-northwest at around 10pm BST on 17 June: the Moon and Venus almost touching, with Jupiter and Mercury strung out below.

-While the UK gets the close pass, observers across North America, Central America, the Caribbean and northern South America get something even rarer: a lunar occultation of Venus, in broad daylight.
+While the UK gets the close pass, observers across North America, Central America, the Caribbean and northern South America get something rarer still: a lunar occultation of Venus, in broad daylight.
+The UK is outside the occultation track, so from Britain the Moon brushes past Venus rather than covering it.

 Between roughly 7.30pm and 11.45pm UK time, the Moon's unlit edge will sweep over Venus and hide it completely for over an hour, before the planet pops back into view from behind the sunlit crescent.
 From Chicago, Venus vanishes at 2.24pm local time and reappears at 3.50pm; from Los Angeles it's 11.40am to 12.44pm.
 Experienced observers will track the event with binoculars or small telescopes — taking great care, since sweeping optics anywhere near the daytime Sun risks permanent eye damage.